jitsi/jitsi-videobridge/doc/allocation.md

 #### Selected endpoints
 This is a list of endpoints to be prioritized first, overriding the natural speech activity order of the endpoints.

-For example, if the receiver wants to always receive an endpoint that is screenshaing, regardless of who is speaking in the conference, it can "select" this endpoint.
+For example, if the receiver wants to always receive an endpoint that is screensharing, regardless of who is speaking in the conference, it can "select" this endpoint.

 #### Allocation Strategy